briankc804/INSTAGRAM/README.md

 ## Description

 This project is an instagram clone from original  photo sharing app by meta.
 The features used for this project are similar to the ones of the actual platform.
-The future plans will include stories and reels

 ## Behaviour Driven Development